 You can also use https://server:1562/ if you have enabled the HTTPS feature.

-• Navigate to Service within your Control Panel -> Administrative Tools.
+• Navigate to Services on your Control Panel -> Administrative Tools.

-• Find the service named ObjectPrint and right-click on it.
+• Find ObjectPrint and right click on it.

 You should collect an SNMP log of the problem printers on the network.
 Extracting SNMP record files from a physical device can be done using the